hashicorp/schedbench/README.md

 The measurements recorded are simple:

-* **Number of placements made**<br>
-  The number of placement decisions successfully completed by the scheduler.
-  A placement is defined as an association between a task and an available node.
-A task is a single logical unit of work.
 * **Number of tasks running**<br>
   This is the number of tasks which are actually running, as seen by the scheduler.
 A running task means that execution has begun (fork/exec has